 When an individual buys a bond, they earn income in three ways – coupon income, interest on interest, and capital gains from the sale of the bond.
 Coupon in this context entails coupon payments and accrued interest received in case the bond is sold in advance.
 Interest-on-interest is the return earned by reinvesting and compounding of the coupon income.

-The interest amount on the interest-on-interest brings uncertainty because neither the vehicle nor the reinvestment rates can be specified prior to maturity.
+The interest amount on the interest-on-interest brings uncertainty because the specific vehicle and the reinvestment rates are future based and hard to predict.
 However, interest-on-interest can account for a significant proportion of the total return for a long-term bond, implying that it should be included during bond investment evaluation.

-One method to achieve it is to assume the availability of reinvestment rates since it is constant throughout.
+One way to overcome this uncertainty is to assume a constant reinvestment rates.
 Horizon analysis can be used to explore the uncertainty impact associated with reinvestment by breaking down the expected returns across some range of feasible values.
 The increase in the bond’s market value is represented as the capital gain component of return.

 The three basic sources of return apply to any investment medium.
-Bonds have a higher portion of return in the long term compared to other types of securities.
-The return results from the relatively predictable coupon and redemption flows.
-On the contrary, short and intermediate-term investment horizons increase the uncertainty of the bond’s total return as a capital gain component.
+Bonds produce a higher portion of income in the long term compared to other types of securities.
+The income results from the relatively predictable coupon and redemption flows.
+However, having short and intermediate-term investment maturities increases the uncertainty of the bond’s total return as they reduce the potential for capital gains.

-Horizon analysis fits such situations by differentiating them to create a good handle on the bond’s return over the given periods.
+Horizon analysis helps to compare and differentiate a bond’s return over the given periods.
 As a result, horizon analysis leads to an important refinement in the capital gain component through this differentiation.

 Using Horizon Analysis to Estimate the Yield Accumulation Return

-Horizon analysis obtains an approximate measure of the accumulating return on bonds by adding the accumulated capital gain component to the coupon income.
+Horizon analysis obtains an approximate measure of the accumulating return on bonds by adding the accumulated capital gain component to the bonds return.
 The capital gain component is relatively free from market uncertainties associated with the daily movement of market rates.
 The return, also known as the yield accumulation return, can continue to grow over longer investment horizons.

-In the early years, the coupon income gives approximately twice as much return as the accumulated capital gain, unlike the interest-to-interest, which is usually negligible.
-As the investment horizon gets longer, the coupon income maintains a constant growth, the interest-on-interest grows as expected, and the capital gain increases contribution.
+In the early years, the coupon income gives approximately twice as much return as the accumulated capital gain, unlike the interest on interest, which is usually negligible.
+As the investment horizon gets longer, the coupon income maintains a constant growth, the interest on interest grows at an assumed rate, and the capital gain increases its contribution to the yield.